-The Renters’ Rights Bill aims to reform the English private rental sector and strengthen tenants' rights.
+The Renters’ Rights Act will reform the English private rental sector and strengthen tenants' rights.
 However, letting agents must adapt to manage tenancy processes without Section 21.

 Here’s a guide for letting agents on how to navigate the eviction process without it:

-In our 7th annual State of the Lettings Industry Report, we asked letting agents and landlords about the impact of abolishing Section 21 on the private rental sector.
+In our State of the Lettings Industry Report, we asked letting agents and landlords about the impact of abolishing Section 21 on the private rental sector.

 For more insights, download the full State of the Lettings Industry Report.

 Supporting landlords through this transition is crucial.
-Proactive agents can minimise concerns before the Renters’ Rights Bill comes into force.
+Proactive agents can minimise concerns as the Renters’ Rights Act comes into force.

 Section 8 notices can only be served in a “prescribed form” with a required notice period for a tenant.

-With this bill, Labour has integrated new or amended grounds of possession under Section 8 which include:
+With this Act, Labour has integrated new or amended grounds of possession under Section 8 which include:

 As with current eviction processes, if the tenant doesn’t vacate, landlords will need to provide evidence in court to enforce the Section 8 ground.